BP101

 How to Apply for PR in Canada

-One of the primary options international students often contemplate when studying in Canada is applying for a permanent residency, which enables them to reside and work permanently, offering many advantages.
+One of the primary options international students often contemplate when studying in Canada is applying for permanent residence, which enables them to reside and work permanently, offering many advantages.

 What's great about this is that if you complete a one-year study program in eight months, you can get a PGWP that is valid for one year.